Identified (UFO)

-Story
+Plot

-Two women and man come across a UFO that has landed in a wood.
-The man, Peter Carlin (Peter Gordeno), starts filming the craft but the threesome are fired upon by the alien occupants.
-One of the women is killed, Carlin is shot and injured whilst the third, Carlin's sister, is abducted.
+In 1970, two women and a man come across a UFO that has landed in a wood.
+The man, Peter Carlin (Peter Gordeno), starts filming the craft but the trio are fired upon by the alien occupants.
+One of the women is killed, Carlin is shot and injured while the third, Carlin's sister, is abducted.

-Increasing UFO activity, starting in 1970, brings (as shown in the episode "Confetti Check A-O.K.") the United States, the Soviet Union, the United Kingdom, France and West Germany together to combat the perceived threat.
-Whilst en route to a secret meeting with the British Prime Minister, Col. Ed Straker (Ed Bishop) and General Henderson's (Grant Taylor) Rolls-Royce Phantom VI and two escort police motorbikes are attacked by a UFO.
+Increasing UFO activity brings (as shown in the episode "Confetti Check A-O.K.") the United States, the Soviet Union, the United Kingdom, France and West Germany together to combat the perceived threat.
+While en route to a secret meeting with the British Prime Minister, Colonel Ed Straker and General Henderson's (Ed Bishop and Grant Taylor) car and two escorting police motorcycles are attacked by a UFO.
 Straker is thrown clear but Henderson is seriously wounded.

-After ten years of planning the international community has paid for the construction of a secret organisation – SHADO (the Supreme Headquarters, Alien Defence Organisation) – in Britain to track and deal with any incoming UFO threats.
+By 1980, the international community has established a secret organisation – SHADO (the Supreme Headquarters, Alien Defence Organisation) – in Britain to track and deal with incoming UFO threats.
 Straker is now in command of this organisation.
 SHADO is hidden beneath Harlington-Straker, a working film studio used as cover for the underground base.
 Straker's cover involves being a film producer.

-Following a fire at Westbrook Electronics, Colonel Freeman (George Sewell) is piloting a transporter aircraft from Los Angeles which contains top secret Utronic equipment to track UFOs in deep space, plus its creator Col. Virginia Lake.
-SID, the Space Intruder Detector (an early warning computerised tracking satellite that detects incoming alien UFOs), detects an approaching UFO heading for the North Atlantic.
-Moonbase launches three interceptors which fire upon the UFO but it manages to escape destruction.
-SHADO control authorise Skydiver submarine to launch Sky One interceptor aircraft piloted by Capt.
-Peter Carlin.
-The UFO continues into Earth's atmosphere and tracks and fires at the transporter, but is shot down by Sky One.
-The UFO disintegrates in the sea.
+Following a fire at Westbrook Electronics, Colonel Freeman (George Sewell) is piloting a transporter aircraft from Los Angeles carrying top-secret equipment to track UFOs in deep space, as well as its creator Colonel Virginia Lake (Wanda Ventham).
+SID, the Space Intruder Detector – a tracking satellite that detects incoming UFOs – reports a spacecraft heading for the North Atlantic.

+SHADO Moonbase launches three interceptors which fire on the UFO.
+However, it manages to escape destruction.
+SHADO control authorise Skydiver submarine to launch the Sky 1 interceptor aircraft piloted by Captain Peter Carlin.
+The UFO enters the atmosphere and fires at the transporter, but is shot down by Sky 1 and disintegrates in the ocean.

-An injured alien occupant survives the UFO crash and is examined at SHADO's medical laboratory.
+An injured alien occupant survives the crash and is taken to SHADO's medical laboratory for analysis.
 The effects of Earth's atmosphere cause the alien to revert to his true age and die.
 Following an autopsy, SHADO discover that the alien has numerous organ transplants harvested from humans.
-It transpires that the alien's heart comes from Carlin's sister, who disappeared in the 1970 UFO incident shown at the beginning.
+It transpires that the alien's heart comes from Carlin's sister, who disappeared in the incident shown at the beginning.